UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 * 100 (One Hundred)

 ## Goal
-In project 2, you were given a bunch of drivers and their trajectories to build a model to classify which driver a given trajectory belongs to.
+In Project 2, you were given a bunch of drivers and their trajectories to build a model to classify which driver a given 100-step length sub-trajectory belongs to.
 In this project, we will give you a harder task.
-In project 2, the training data contain 5 drivers and 6-month trajectories for each driver.
-In this task, however, the trainning data contain 500 drivers and only 5-day trajectories for each driver.
-In this task, you should use meta-learning and/or few shot learning to build the classification model.
-The model for each driver can be a binary classification, which takes two trajectories as input and predict whether these two trajectories belongs to the same driver.
+In Project 2, the training data contains 5 drivers and 6-month trajectories for each driver.
+In this task, however, the training data contain 400 drivers and only 5-day trajectories for each driver.
+You should use few-shot learning to build the classification model for this task.
+The model for each driver can be a binary classification, which takes two trajectories as input and predicts whether these two trajectories belong to the same driver.

+## How to run :
+extract features from the pickle file and generate the sub-trajectories of the 400 drivers:
+* `$ python extract_feature.py`

+Generate the pairs of the sub-trajectories, if the sub-trajectories are from the same driver label 1, and if the  sub-trajectories are from the different driver labels 0.
+After running this file, the expected shape of the training dataset should be (Number of trajectory pairs, 2, 100, feature_size).

+* `$ generate_paired_traj.py`

+training model:
+* `$ python main.py train`

+testing model:
+* `$ python main.py test`

 ## Current Leaderboard
 | rank | Name | Accuracy |